Examo

 Labour market: demand and supply of labour determine the equilibrium wage and quantity employed

 Like every other market on the syllabus, the labour market has demand and supply curves.
-The interaction of the two determines the equilibrium wage at which the quantity of labour demanded equals the quantity of labour supplied.
+Where they cross sets the at which the quantity of labour demanded equals the quantity supplied.

-• Demand for labour is derived demand.
+• Demand for labour is .
 Firms do not want workers for their own sake; they want the products workers help to make.
-Demand for labour rises when demand for the firm's product rises.
+When demand for a firm's product rises, its demand for labour rises with it.

 • The supply of labour is the number of workers willing and able to work at each wage.
-It rises as the wage rises (higher pay attracts more workers; some take on extra hours).
+It tends to rise as the wage rises, because higher pay attracts more workers and persuades some to work extra hours.

 A standard labour-market diagram has the wage rate on the vertical axis, the quantity of labour on the horizontal axis, a downward-sloping DL (demand for labour) curve and an upward-sloping SL (supply of labour) curve.
 They cross at the equilibrium wage We and quantity Qe.